 Dear Dino & Satoshi,

 Thank you once again for supporting the ongoing cooperation over the last year or so between IEEE 802 and 3GPP RAN/RAN1 in relation to coexistence issues between LAA and 802.11 systems.
-This cooperation will hopefully ensure the various versions of LAA are designed in such a way that 802.11 and LAA systems will coexist fairly in unlicensed spectrum.
+This cooperation will hopefully ensure the various versions of LAA are designed in such a way that LAA systems will coexist fairly with 802.11 in unlicensed spectrum.

 The following table contains a summary from IEEE 802’s perspective of the status, in terms of consensus and resolution, of the fourteen issues related to LAA/802.11 coexistence that were addressed in 3GPP RAN1’s most recent Liaison Statement to IEEE 802 in November 2016 (R1-1613770).
 Details of IEEE 802’s current position on each issue are included in the appendix of this Liaison Statement.